Mitch McConnell Reportedly Preparing ‘Poison Pill’ To Thwart Democrats And Doom $2,000 Stimulus Checks

 “Democrats largely don’t support repealing Section 230, nor are they likely to support the so-called ‘2020 Bipartisan Advisory Committee’ that McConnell’s package would establish.” the outlet reported.
 “According to a text of the McConnell package published by The Washington Post, the committee would study ‘the scope of any improper and fraudulent votes that were cast in the election,’ among other things.”

 McConnell has been under pressure ever since Trump’s surprise announcement last week that the $600 direct payments were inadequate and should be increased.
 Top Democrats immediately backed the demand, with House Speaker Nancy Pelosi forcing a unanimous consent vote that was thwarted by Republicans.
-A later proposal to increase the amount gained bipartisan support, forcing McConnell to either break from the president demand or go back on his previous stance against the direct payments.
+A later proposal to increase the amount gained bipartisan support, forcing McConnell to either break from the president’s demand or go back on his previous stance against the direct payments.

 As The Inquisitr reported, many members of the Democratic caucus had been taking aim at McConnell in the past weeks and months, saying that he was standing in the way of larger amounts.
-In early December, Sen. Bernie Sanders called out McConnell, saying it was unacceptable that he and other Republicans were standing in the way of the stimulus checks.
+In early December, Sen. Bernie Sanders called out McConnell, claiming such actions were unacceptable.

 “There’s a lot of pain out there.
 The American people are looking to us for help and Democrats [should] stand up for working families of this country,” he said.